cypress-io/cypress/CONTRIBUTING.md

 - [ ] There's not a module from the ecosystem that should be used instead.
 - [ ] There is no redundant or duplicate code.
 - [ ] There are no irrelevant comments left in the code.
+- [ ] There is no code that is irrelevant to the issue being addressed.
+If so, ask the contributor to break the work out into a separate PR.
-- [ ] Tests are testing the code’s intended functionality in the best way possible.
+- [ ] Tests are testing the code's intended functionality in the best way possible.

 #### Internal